Golden Creeping Jenny, Gold Moneywort, ETC…

 Lysimachia cv.
 ‘Aurea’ & ‘Goldilocks’

-Lysimachia nummularia L. is the correct and accepted scientific name for this species of Lysimachia.
+Lysimachia nummularia L. is the accepted scientific name for this species of Lysimachia.
 It was named and described by Carl von Linnaeus in Species Plantarum in 1753.

 The Lysimachia genus was originally in the Primulaceae (Primrose) family, or at least it had been there for a long time.
 Several years ago it was reclassified and placed in the Myrsinaceae family.
 Not long after that, the Myrsinaceae family was included as a subfamily of the Primulaceae family and renamed Myrsinoideae.
 In other words, it is back where it was in the first place and probably where it belongs.
 Not all “groups” recognize the subfamily deal anyway.